Rif-7/text-bin/README.md

     cd text-bin
     ```

+2. Set up the database by running the provided schema file (make sure MySQL is running and update the password in `schema.sql` if needed):
+    ```sh
+    mysql -u root -p < schema.sql
+    ```

-2. Make sure you have TLS certificate and key files at `./tls/cert.pem` and `./tls/key.pem`.
+3. Make sure you have TLS certificate and key files at `./tls/cert.pem` and `./tls/key.pem`.
    You can generate self-signed certificates for development with:
     ```sh
     mkdir -p tls
     openssl req -x509 -newkey rsa:4096 -keyout tls/key.pem -out tls/cert.pem -days 365 -nodes -subj "/CN=localhost"
     ```

-3. Build and run:
+4. Build and run:
     ```sh
     make run
     ```

-4. Visit [https://localhost:4000](https://localhost:4000) in your browser.
+5. Visit [https://localhost:4000](https://localhost:4000) in your browser.

 ### Running Tests

 ```sh